 - Be prepared to feel an occasional bump.
 Air is fluid like water.
 Just as a boat ride feels slightly bumpy passing through small, choppy waves, so does an aircraft ride moving through slightly choppy air.
 This is completely normal.

-After your flight, please send us your comments and links to photos, articles, films, social media, etc. that you create based on your flight experience.
-We look forward to hearing how your flight benefited your cause or campaign!
+- Send us links to any photos, articles, films, social media, etc. that result from your flight experience.
+We look forward to hearing how your flight benefited your cause or campaign and we will be glad to share it among our network as well!